AFLplusplus/AFLplusplus/docs/fuzzing_in_depth.md

-However, you can also sync AFL++ with honggfuzz, libfuzzer with `-entropic=1`, etc. Just show the main fuzzer (-M) with the `-F` option where the queue/work directory of a different fuzzer is, e.g. `-F /src/target/honggfuzz`.
+However, you can also sync AFL++ with honggfuzz, libfuzzer with `-entropic=1`, etc. Just show the main fuzzer (-M) with the `-F` option where the queue/work directory of a different fuzzer is, e.g., `-F /src/target/honggfuzz`.
 Using honggfuzz (with `-n 1` or `-n 2`) and libfuzzer in parallel is highly recommended!